elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 [`link`](https://hexdocs.pm/phoenix_html/Phoenix.HTML.Link.html#link/2) that
 routes back to our home page with `page_path(@conn, :index)`.
-We'll keep it simple with the `"Platform"` text, and we're still going to apply the `logo` class so we can preserve the height of our header area:
+We'll keep it simple with the `"Platform"` text, and we're still going to apply the `logo` class so we can adjust the styles.

 ```embdedded_elixir
 <%= link "Platform", to: page_path(@conn, :index), class: "logo" %>